nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Where user files are stored; this defaults to ``data/`` in the ownCloud directory.
 The SQLite database is also stored here, when you use SQLite.

-(SQLite is available only in ownCloud Community Edition)
+(SQLite is not available in ownCloud Enterprise Edition)

 ::